gaberrini/raspberry-cam/README.md

 When running the tests the environment variable **APP_ENV** should be set to **`testing`**

+The coverage module will have the following configuration file:

+`./flask_server/.coveragerc`

+In which we specify the paths to ignore in the coverage analysis.

 To run the tests and get a coverage report you can run the following script:

 `./scripts/run_tests_with_coverage.sh`